openxc/rearview-camera/README.md

 It is recommended that you check the enabler or VehicleDashboard in order to ensure that messages are flowing from the CAN Translator.

-## Code intricacies
+## Android Source Code

-The android project contains four main classes.
+Below is a list of the four main classes with a brief description.

 ### BackupCameraActivity

-This is the main activity.When created, it starts the VehicleMonitoringService.
+This is the main activity.
+When created, it starts the VehicleMonitoringService.
 It contains two receivers:

 * Receiver that listens for a USB device being detached.
 When this intent is